Ministry of Defence and Armed Forces Logistics (Iran): History

+From the mid-1940s, U.S. Army and later Air Force officers of the Army Mission Iran and later Military Assistance Advisory Group Iran (ARMISH-MAAG) were closely involved in providing a range of advice, support, and reorganizational assistance.

 1952–53: Reforms under Mossadegh

 When Mohammad Mossadegh took over the ministry on 21 July 1952, he initiated a series of reforms in the ministry.
 He named General Ahmad Vossough as his deputy and renamed the ministry from 'War' to 'National Defence', cut the military budget by 15%, and vowed to only purchase defensive military equipment.
 Two investigatory commissions were formed, one for examining previous promotions and the other for materiel procurement.
 Under Mossadegh, some 15,000 personnel were transferred from the army to the gendarmerie and 136 officers, including 15 general officers, were purged.

 1982–89: Two ministries

 The Islamic Revolutionary Guard Corps had between 1982 and 1989 its own dedicated defence ministry, mirroring the existing ministry of defence which solely supplied the Islamic Republic of Iran Army during this period.
 Under President Akbar Hashemi Rafsanjani in 1989, the two ministries were merged into one in order to cease parallel work and reduce interservice rivalry.